photostructure/exiftool-vendored.js/README.md

 // which contains an error or success status. exiftool.extractThumbnail("path/to/image.jpg", "path/to/thumbnail.jpg")

-// Extract the "Preview" image (found in RAW images): exiftool.extractPreview("path/to/image.jpg", "path/to/preview.jpg")
+// Extract the "Preview" image (found in some images): exiftool.extractPreview("path/to/image.jpg", "path/to/preview.jpg")

+// Extract the "JpgFromRaw" image (found in some RAW images): exiftool.extractJpgFromRaw("path/to/image.cr2", "path/to/fromRaw.jpg")
 ```

 ## Performance